 |Compatibility mode||Runs the program using settings from a previous version of Windows.
-Try this setting if you know the program is designed for (or worked in) a specific version of Windows.|
+Try this setting if you know the program is designed for (or worked with) a specific version of Windows.|

 |Reduced color mode||Uses a limited set of colors in the program.
 Some older programs are designed to use fewer colors.|

-|Run in 640 × 480 screen resolution||The recommended setting if the graphics for the program appear jagged or are rendered improperly.|
+|Run in 640 × 480 screen resolution||Try this setting if the graphics for the program appear jagged or are rendered improperly.|

 |Run this program as an administrator||Some programs require administrator privileges to run properly.
 If you aren't signed in to your PC as an administrator, this option is unavailable.|

-|Change settings for all users||Lets you choose settings that will apply to all users on this computer.|
+|Change settings for all users||Apply the settings for that program to all accounts on the PC, and select |

-Article ID: 15078 - Last Review: Aug 31, 2016 - Revision: 27
+Article ID: 15078 - Last Review: Apr 24, 2017 - Revision: 35